Sudan's military and opposition sign first part of power-sharing deal | DW | 17.07.2019

 Sudan has been in a state of flux since former President Omar al-Bashir was ousted in April in a military coup brought about after large-scale protests against his regime.

 Earlier this month, dozens were killed during opposition rallies against the military council.
-The protests — dubbed Justice First — were a direct response to the military council using brutal force against civilian protesters in June.
+The protests — dubbed Justice First — were a direct response to the military council's use of brutal force against civilian protesters in June.

 jsi/amp (AFP, Reuters, AP)